saloni0104/Project-Jeevika/README.md

 The Project is hosted using Netlify and is live at https://jeevika.netlify.app

-Server is deployed using Heroku at
+Backend Server is deployed using Heroku

 ## Working Video of the Project